CNES/cars/docs/source/how_to_use_CARS/how_to_launch_CARS.rst

 Finally, an output ``used_conf.json`` file will be created on the output directory.
 This file contains all the parameters used during execution and can be used as an input configuration file to re-run cars.

-Here is a reminder of what a basic json file configuration should look like :
+Here is a reminder of what a basic file configuration should look like :

 .. include-cars-config:: ../example_configs/how_to_use_CARS/how_to_launch_CARS/configfile